Shizen/docstrap/design/DESIGN.md

 These are, theoretically, the issues I'm currently pondering on a "design" level.

+- I want to add a warn/log level functions.
+I know I said I wasn't going to change how docstrap worked for error handling/reporting, but it's driving me a bit loopy to continue in this state of "wrongness".
 - Some doclets get extra, special handling within `docstrap` before being rendered.
 If we want to enable such things ourselves, we need to extend `publish` to patch in settings from the conf settings.
 The trickiness here is that doclet are not tags, this is a separate level of reference :(.
 	Currently I do this in `customizeOutput.doclets.*.processing` which probably should be called preprocessing, but also is an extremely limited solution.
 More exploration is needed to determine a "better" one, however.
 - `extends` from `method.tmpl` and `implementors` from `details.tmpl` have not been tested.